Utility functions#

 This is useful for loading data from a memory mapped file in a distributed manner.
 The function first creates a memory mapped array of the entire dataset and then uses the

-to slice the memory mapped array.
-The slices can be used to build adask
+slicesto slice the memory mapped array.
+The slices can be used to build adaskarray as each slice translates to one chunk for thedaskarray.- Parameters:

 - slicesarray_like of